Is the Breville BES870XL Barista Express worth the money?

 Something less technical we can tell you is that it is our experience that conical burrs retain fewer grounds than flat burrs.
 Because the Express has steel conical burrs, you will go through less coffee.
 And that’s a good thing.
 It’s no coincidence that the highest-rated home grinders use conical burrs.
 The downside?
 You won’t be able to use other brewing methods like a French press, which require a consistently course ground.
 The burrs are easily adjustable for multiple grind settings with the simple turn of a wheel dial located on the side of the machine.

-Everything, I mean Everything, Is Included
+Everything Else, I mean Everything, Is Included

 Now, what can you expect?
 The Breville Barista Express is a machine that produces a great tasting espresso without the bells and whistles that more expensive machines feature.
 You’re not paying extra for a fancy LCD display here.
 That’s doesn’t mean that the Express doesn’t come with everything you need, because it does.
 Unlike most espresso machines, there are no accessories to buy.
 Well, you have to buy the espresso beans.